MTK30/cron_parser/README.md

     go version

 ## Running of Program
-1. clone to this directory and move to the directory location with cd `<yourPath>/cron_parser`
+1. clone to local system and move to the directory location with cd `<yourPath>/cron_parser`
 2. install any depdancy of the project with `go get` cmd
 3. run the program with go run cmd `go run main.go "$cronExpressionString"` or